Not just a game: the power of sports

 Swimming is one sport that truly can save lives.
 In flood prone areas of Bangladesh, drowning is a serious risk.
 That’s why Plan International provided swimming lessons to over 500 boys and girls aged 4 to 10 and organized community-wide drowning prevention activities.
 Here, community members gather to cheer on all racers for their impressive display of potentially lifesaving skill!

 In Hatibandha, Bangladesh girls are feeling strong and empowered thanks to karate training they received through Plan International’s support.
-Now they have invaluable tools for self-defense, giving them greater confidence in themselves and helping motivate them to pursue challenging new goals.
+Now they have invaluable tools for self-defence, giving them greater confidence in themselves and helping motivate them to pursue challenging new goals.

 To promote healing and bring communities together following conflict in Timbuktu, Mali, Plan International helped organize a ‘Cup of Peace and Reconciliation’ soccer tournament involving 8 teams from various districts.
 Additionally, we established more than 20 child-friendly spaces, which offered psychosocial support – often through sport and games.